 (2) The courts of the Federation shall execute all orders, decrees, and judgments heretofore rendered by the said courts of the United States and also all laws which may be requisite to protect the parties to all such suits, orders, judgments, or decrees, their heirs, personal representatives, or assignees

 (3) In all cases any indictment or trial, or enforcement of orders, decrees, and judgments that are in conflict with this Constitution shall be made null and void.
-If only some parts of the above are in conflict with this Constitution then those parts may be retried.

 (4) Each State shall have the same options as stated in this Section as it pertains to indictments, trials, and judgments in their jurisdictions.